boschresearch/assets2036go/README.md

 ## Description

-Use **assets2036go** to your go-app communicate with other assets following the new leightweight asset administration shell standard using MQTT, especially on Arena2036.
+Use **assets2036go** to communicate with other assets following the assets2036 standard used on Arena2036.

+assets2036 is based on very lean MQTT and JSON conventions - you can even participate using only standard MQTT and JSON libs.
+This is a convenience library, simplifying participation with any go software.

 ## Getting started

-### Howto use the lib

-Add line
+Simply add the line

     require github.com/boschresearch/assets2036go v0.3.2

 to your go.mod file.

+Enter

+    go mod download

+to get the lib sources.

+See ./example/example_1.go for details of usage.

 ## Dependencies